tomwhipple/camera-trainer/README.md

 This is an iPhone app designed to permit the fast labling of video clips in order to generate training data for experiments with machine learning.
 Since a good dataset is large, UI speed is essential so this app is strictly no-frills.

-_NOTE: A secondary goal has been to re-learn iOS development, since much has changed in the last 10 years._

 ## Workflow

 A user is presented with a video clip and a list of previously used labels.
 If a suitable label is not shown, a new one can be added.